by Paul Smith (@paulsmith)

 an absolute expiration, but otherwise it basically copies the command as it

-came in from the client, see catAppendOnlyGenericCommand()
+came in from the client, see catAppendOnlyGenericCommand().)
+If

-will send the command to each
+any slaves are connected, call() will send the command to each

-of them to be executed locally, see replicationFeedSlaves()
+of them to be executed locally, see replicationFeedSlaves().

 Likewise, if any clients are connected and have issued the

-command, Redis will send a representation of the
+MONITOR command, Redis will send a representation of the

 command, prefixed with a timestamp, see